syvb/iter.ca/content/post/zopfli.md

 And it is indeed very good: it blows all of the other compression engines out of the water.
 Just look at [the comparision table of how each engine does on each image](/pngcomp/): Zopfli is almost always the best.
-On average, it can shave 33.4% off of images, while the runner-up, PNGOUT, can only do 17.86%!
+On average, it can shave 33.4% off of images, while the runner-up, PNGOUT, can only do 17.86%! (yes, some engines indeed make images worse on average, usually due to weird images in the pngsuite being hard to compress):

 ![A bar chart of the compression rates of various engines. zopflipng has the best at -33.40%.](/png-engine-rates.svg)

+(it was a real pain to get [LibreOffice Calc](https://www.libreoffice.org/discover/calc/) to make that chart, the chart interface is not remotely intuitive)

 Of the engines, ImageMagick, and FFmpeg were never the best engine to compress an image.
 The best pngrewrite, optipng, and oxipng could do is tie for best with Zopfli (and usually they do much worse).
-ImageWorsener, PNGOUT, pngcrush, and AdvanceCOMP could sometimes beat Zopfli, but are usually only a few percent better, and only occasionally: Zopfli is the best 87%.
+ImageWorsener, PNGOUT, pngcrush, and AdvanceCOMP could sometimes beat Zopfli, but are usually only a few percent better, and only occasionally: Zopfli is the best 87% of the time.
+The images it tends to be a bit worse on are typically "weird" images that are hard to compress.

 So Zopfli is *really* good.
 You should use it to compress your images!
+The catch, of course, is that it's very slow.
+Running Zopfli on all user-generated content might not be a good idea, but compressing your static images can help save a lot of bandwidth!
+And you *can* save bandwidth: all of the (valid) images in the test suite could be further compressed by at least one engine, and there was [only one image](https://commons.wikimedia.org/wiki/File:VisualEditor_Cite_Pulldown-en.png) that Zopfli was unable to shrink further.

+### Nix
+The [Nix](https://nixos.org/) package manager was quite useful for performing this analysis. [nixpkgs](https://github.com/NixOS/nixpkgs) had almost all of the engines I needed, already up-to-date.
+There wasn't any messing around with dependencies!
+The one compression engine that nixpkgs any didn't have, [pngrewrite](https://entropymine.com/jason/pngrewrite/), was super-simple to use: I just wrote [a short expression](https://github.com/Smittyvb/pngcomp/blob/master/tester/pngrewrite/default.nix) to tell Nix how to build it, and Nix handled everything else for me.
+Take a look at [the `*.nix` files in the test harness](https://github.com/Smittyvb/pngcomp/search?l=nix) for more details.